Historic Camp Misty Mount

 In later years, Camp Misty Mount was used for recreation and outdoor education by Washington County Public Schools from 1961 until 1978, and by the Boy and Girl Scouts.

 Much of the rich history of the Catoctin Recreation Demonstration Area remains to this day.
 Camp Misty Mount, recognized as an historic district, has been listed on the National Register of Historic Places since 1989.
-It is preserved for you to enjoy and use today.
+It is preserved for you to enjoy and use today although climate change is threatening future use.
 Individuals and groups may experience history first hand by staying overnight in a cabin built with hope to restore a nation.
 The old growth forest may be gone but with careful stewardship and dedication, the second growth forest will continue to thrive.